-- ☐ Amount of space required.
-A complex menu requires more space to prepare than a limited or simple menu because separate workstations and additional equipment are necessary. - ☐ Service area size and design.
+- □ Amount of space required.
+A complex menu requires more space to prepare than a limited or simple menu does, because separate work-stations and additional equipment are necessary. - □ Service area size and design.
 The greater the number of menu items, the more area required for service.
-For example, in a cafeteria each beverage requires a dispenser and each entrée a point of - ☐ Dishwashing area size and dish machine capacity.
-Complex menus often require multiple plates, dishes, and utensils, so the dishwashing area and machine capacity will need to be greater than in the case of simple menus. - ☐ Types of cooking equipment.
+For example, in a cafeteria each beverage requires a dispenser and each entree a point of service. - Dishwashing area size and dish machine capacity.
+Complex menus often require multiple plates, dishes, and utensils, and so the dishwashing area and machine capacity will need to be greater than in the case of simple menus. - □ Types of cooking equipment.
 Complex menus require multiple types of equipment, especially in the final preparation area, where it may be necessary to steam, fry, bake, broil, and sauté. - □ Equipment capacity.
-Limited menus may require relatively few pieces of equipment but with large capacities.
-Complex menus may require many different types of equipment with relatively small capacities.

-- □ Size of dry and refrigerated storage areas.
+Limited menus may require relatively few pieces of equipment but need large capacities of each.
+Complex menus may require many different types of equipment with relatively small capacities. - □ Size of dry and refrigerated storage areas.
 Complex menus may require larger storage areas to maintain the par stocks necessary to meet demand. - □ Number of employees.
-Simple menus require fewer employees than complex menus. - ☐ Amount of investment required.
+Simple menus require fewer employees than do complex menus. - □ Amount of investment required.
 When large or complex menus require more equipment, space, and employees, costs rise.

-Money Successful capitalization of a food facility includes funds for:
+Successful capitalization of a food facility includes funds for: